jsoref/pdns/pdns/recursordist/docs/settings.rst

 - Default: unset

 Set CPU affinity for worker threads, asking the scheduler to run those threads on a single CPU, or a set of CPUs.
-This parameter accepts a space separated list of thread-id=cpu-id, or thread-id=cpu-id-1,cpu-id-2,...,cpu-id-N.
+This parameter accepts a space-separated list of thread-id=cpu-id, or thread-id=cpu-id-1,cpu-id-2,...,cpu-id-N.
 For example, to make the worker thread 0 run on CPU id 0 and the worker thread 1 on CPUs 1 and 2::

   cpu-map=0=0 1=1,2